 Seattle was the first hot spot for COVID-19 in the US.
 That made our SEVEN® salon among the first in the nation needing to take action to secure the wellbeing of both our staff and clients.
 We did some things right, and there are some things we would have done differently.
-The lessons below are things we wish we had known a week ago and wanted to share to help you navigate the road that may lie ahead.
+The lessons below are things we wish we had known at the beginning and wanted to share to help you navigate the road that may lie ahead.

 What to do when you have to close your salon because of COVID-19.